akku16/twmediawikiassignment/README.md

 export TF_VAR_vm_user="<username" #Used to create the admin user for the AzureVMs export TF_VAR_vm_user_password="<password>" #Used to login into the AzureVMs
 ```
+Run `. ~/.bashrc` to reload your profile file in the running shell.

 ## Implementation
 - Shell Scripts